mrsmkl/celo-bls-snark-rs/README.md

 We would like to minimize the computation required for signing, since we would also like to achieve hardware wallet compatibility.
 Therefore, public keys are in *G2* and signatures are in *G1*.

 For most signatures - to hash a message to *G1*, we use the try-and-increment method coupled with Blake2Xs.

 For signatures that we would like to verify in SNARKs - to hash a message to *G1*, we use the try-and-increment method coupled with a composite hash.
 The composite hash is composed of a Bowe-Hopwood hash over $E_{Ed/CP}$ from [BCGMMW18] and Blake2s.

-We perform cofactor muliplication in *G1* directly.
+We perform cofactor multiplication in *G1* directly.

 ## License

 celo-bls-snark-rs is licensed under either of the following licenses, at your discretion.

-Apache License Version 2.0 (LICENSE-APACHE or http://www.apache.org/licenses/LICENSE-2.0) MIT license (LICENSE-MIT or http://opensource.org/licenses/MIT) Unless you explicitly state otherwise, any contribution submitted for inclusion in celo-bls-snark-rs by you shall be dual licensed as above (as defined in the Apache v2 License), without any additional terms or conditions.
+Apache License Version 2.0 (LICENSE-APACHE or <http://www.apache.org/licenses/LICENSE-2.0>) MIT license (LICENSE-MIT or <http://opensource.org/licenses/MIT>) Unless you explicitly state otherwise, any contribution submitted for inclusion in celo-bls-snark-rs by you shall be dual licensed as above (as defined in the Apache v2 License), without any additional terms or conditions.

 ## References